Both CloudFormation and Elastic Beanstalk are a way of deploying your application on AWS.

 IaaS to PaaS

-aaS, stands for as-a-service, meaning a service delivered via the web.
+aaS, stands for as a service, meaning a service delivered via the web.
 The first part of computing to be offered this way was infrastructure (IaaS) which is the very basis of all cloud computing.

-IaaC services like EC2 or Azure VM were virtual versions of the bare metal servers applications used to run on.
+IaaC services like EC2 or Azure VM were virtual versions of the bare metal servers all applications used to run on.

-And the next step was to offer the layer above the server – things like OS, database management and dev tools – as a service, too.
+The next step was to offer the layer above the server – things like OS, database management and dev tools – as a service, too.
 This layer is called the platform, being neither the application or the infrastructure.